prebid/prebid-server-java/docs/developers/auction-result-post-processing.md

 ### 2. Add your implementation to Spring Context

 In order to make Prebid Server aware of your implementation it needs to be added to the Spring Context in `org.prebid.server.spring.config.ServiceConfiguration` as a bean.
 It should be annotated with `@Primary` since there is a no-op implementation already defined in context.

-Note: if the new implementation uses Vert.x `HttpClient` or other services that must not be shared between different verticle instances then your bean must have `prototype` scope.